Leonardo-Boss/suckless-site/libs.suckless.org/libgrapheme/index.md

 ------
 * Laslo Hunhold (dev@frign.de)

-Please contact me if you find information that could be added to this page.
+Please contact me if you have information that could be added to this page.